eaplatanios/tensorflow_scala/README.md

 - Create a "Scope" class and companion object.
 - Change all of the "ne" and "eq" for op outputs to "!=" and "==".
+- Make casting more efficient with a conditional on the data type and an optional identity op.
+- Add casting (considering type priorities) to the operator overloads.
 - Variables API:
   - Clean up the implementation of variable scopes and stores and integrate it with "Scope".
   - Make 'PartitionedVariable' extend 'Variable'.